The average UK smartphone user pays about $30 a month for data and service.

 "The United States lacks meaningful competition in its cellular market sector, which leads to higher cell plan prices than a growing list of other countries."

 In other words, it's a lack of competition and regulation that's affecting the cell phone bills of American consumers.
 That means that the big four can price plans extremely high, and unfortunately, consumers accept it.
 What is also unfortunate is that - in the past - the big four have been either accused of or caught for shady practices.
 For instance, Verizon and Sprint both have been fined $158 million by the FCC for shady billing practices.
+In addition, there are numerous hidden fees and charges on your cell phone bill that drive up the cost.

 According to Mashable, the two companies hid extra charges in customer bills.
 As a result, Verizon was forced to pay $90 million while Sprint was fined $68 million.
 In 2016, unions reported to the FCC that T-Mobile was signing up customers for services they never ordered and charging them for said services.
 As for AT&T?
 In 2014, the FTC forced AT&T to pay $105 million for hiding extra charges in customer cell phone bills.